Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Public Restroom Facilities: Yes

-This is a popular beach area in Destin so although the parking lot is big, it can still be tough to find parking in the summer if you don’t get out here early.
+The next three public beach access points are all accessed from the same parking lot, so I put them together.
+This is a very popular beach area in Destin, so even though the parking lot is big, it can still be tough to find parking in the summer if you don’t get out here early.

 This is a beautiful and convenient beach area with amenities such as restrooms, outdoor showers, bike racks, grills, and a playground.

-The playground area at June Decker Park Public Beach in Destin Florida
+Restrooms at June Decker Beach Destin Florida

 A public beach in Destin Florida roped off